Sagnik-95/FPLC_Python_Software_V_1.0_R0/README.md

 # FPLC_Software

+In the warren of FPLC code,
+Modular wonders now explode!
+With peaks and fractions, flows and states,
+The system logs, authenticates.
+Chromatograms shine, users log in,
+Rabbits cheer—let reviews begin!

 This is a Python based FPLC software with in-built features.
 The FINAL_UPDATED_FPLC_WITH_PASSWORD_PROTECTION.py is a single shot run for the FPLC software interface.
 The FPLC_MODULAR_FINAL is a robust and much more efficient code with dependencies on other 16 code files provided along with it.
 Please feel free to use it